NETWAYS/foreman-training/katello/01_overview.md

 It uses the same technology for installation as the Foreman by providing a scenario to the Foreman installer.
 The usage of this installer is the supported way of installation for Katello, so there is no way of adding the plugin later to an existing Foreman installation for now.

-It alters Foreman in several ways including enabling multitenancy by default to enable internal Subscription managment.

 Katello is also the upstream project for Red Hat Network Satellite 6 like Spacewalk was for Satellite 5.